 MSc in Advanced Computer Science

 At least an Upper Second Class (2.1) degree or an international equivalent in Computer Science or a closely related discipline and a solid foundation in programming are required.
-Knowledge of object-oriented programming will be a strong asset.
-Students who have not studied in English must pass a recognised English test.
+In particular, we will consider applicants with first degrees in:

 How to apply

 Applications for all Computer Science MSc programmes are made directly to the University of Birmingham.
-For full details visit 'How to Apply'.
+For full details, please see 'How to Apply'.

 Students graduating from the MSc in Advanced Computer Science usually have developed a taste for working on difficult problems and look for a career where they will be able to apply their enhanced analytical and technical skills.
 The majority of our graduates look for Computer Science PhD places, either at the Unniversity of Birmingham, elsewhere in the UK or abroad.Some of our most successful PhD students studied for their MSc in the School of Computer Science.
 Other graduates move into industry, typically taking technically demanding jobs.